khizarrouf/portfolio/README.md

   <img src="Picture3.JPG" alt="Centered Image">
 </p>

 ### <font color="#0492c2"> Project 4 - Development of a AI-Driven Tax Filing with OCR and RAG. </font>
 - <span style="font-size: 14px;"> Develop an AI-powered tax filing system for small businesses on Microsoft Azure AI. </span>
-- <span style="font-size: 14px;"> GImplement a hybrid LLM solution with NLP and RAG to extract insights from structured and unstructured CRA documents. </span>
+- <span style="font-size: 14px;"> Implement a hybrid LLM solution with NLP and RAG to extract insights from structured and unstructured CRA documents. </span>
 - <span style="font-size: 14px;"> Integrate OCR for receipt extraction, automate ledger and tax filing, and apply NLP and RAG for document processing. </span>
 - <span style="font-size: 14px;"> Measure system performance, accuracy, and efficiency in automating tax filing tasks. </span>
 - <span style="font-size: 14px;"> Trained a CNN model using the U-Net architecture, optimizing it for material defect detection. </span>